 These veneers have a lot of benefits.
-A few comparisons with porcelain veneers may clear the points if you have a feeling of uncertainty on which one to choose.
+A few comparisons with porcelain veneers may clear the points if you have a feeling of uncertainty about which one to choose.

 - It is done in a single appointment (unlike porcelain laminate which might take 2 to 3 sessions)

 - It is a great choice for younger people as composite veneers are reversible

-- Compared with laminate, composite veneers are cheaper
+- Compared with porcelain veneers, composite veneers are cheaper

-- It needs a little preparation work and the harm to teeth is to its lowest
+- It needs a little preparation work and is less invasive

 - Most importantly, there is no need for any desensitizing agents

 Disadvantages of composite veneers

-- It may chip if you chew on hard thing, so not as pressure-resistant as porcelain veneers
+- It may chip if you chew on the hard thing, so not as pressure-resistant as porcelain veneers

 - Unfortunately, unlike porcelain veneers, color changes is also possible

 How should we take care of composite veneers?

 To take good care of composite veneers, you need to follow these tips:

-- Avoid eating excessively on foods or fruits that contain high level of pigmentation since these veneers change its enamel-like color.
+- Avoid eating excessively foods or fruits that contain a high levels of pigmentation since these veneers change its enamel-like color.

 - As an extra tip following what we said above, do not eat those fruits and foods that cause color changes in the tooth for 48 hours from composite veneer placement.

 - Do not chew on hard things.

-- Placing mouth guard is a must if you have a habit of grinding your teeth at night.
+- Placing a mouth guard is a must if you have a habit of grinding your teeth at night.